 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 It's a shark, then.
-It's not obvious at first glance.
-First, because most of the time, you do not even notice it.
-Her brown-gray spotted dress is a great camouflage on the bottom.
+You can't necessarily see it at first glance.
+First of all, because most of the time, you don't even notice it.
+Its mottled brown-gray coat is a great camouflage outfit against the background.

-Then because it remains sprawled in the debris of coral, huddled on the sand, or hidden in the shade, without moving too much, like a carpet ...
+Then because it remains wallowed in the debris of coral, huddled on the sand, or hidden in the shade, without moving too much, like a carpet ...
 (Hence the name!)

-Blunder even if you do not come too close.
-He can play the rugs, with his rounded mouth that seems harmless, it seems he has small teeth, this shark.
-It's best not to scare or disturb him.
-We never know…
+Be careful not to get too close.
+He may play the carpets, with his rounded mouth that seems harmless, but he has small teeth, this shark, and does not let go easily.
+It is better to avoid frightening or disturbing it.